There are many situations where you might need to know how to locate an item by its title or other citation info:

 Success!
 Again, the information and layout of this page will differ depending on the journal and the way in which it's accessed.
 The option to download the full-text may be on the left- or right-hand side, or along the top.
 It may say 'Full Text PDF' or 'Download PDF'.

-Also note that many database provide a suite of tools that may be useful.
-For example, EBSCO provides the ability to e-mail the full-text to someone or yourself, generate a citation for the article in any number of styles, export it to a citation manager such as Zotero or Refworks, or obtain a permalink for the article that can be shared to students or colleagues.
+Also note that many databases provide a suite of tools that may be useful.
+For example, EBSCO provides the ability to e-mail the full-text to someone or yourself, generate a citation for the article in any number of styles, export it to a citation manager such as Zotero, or obtain a permalink for the article that can be shared to students or colleagues.